-The Steak & Cheese sub contains 10 g of total fat, 4.5 g of which are in the form of saturated fat.
-It also contains 50 mg of cholesterol and no trans fat.
-You should restrict your fat intake to no more than 65 g a day, and of that total no more than a third should come from saturated fat, the U.S. Department of Agriculture recommends in its Dietary Guidelines.
-Diets high in saturated fat put you at risk for obesity and related health conditions, according to the Mayo Clinic.
+The Steak & Cheese sub contains 10 grams of total fat, 4.5 grams of which are in the form of saturated fat.
+It also contains 50 milligrams of cholesterol and no trans fat.
+Diets high in saturated fat put you at risk for obesity, heart disease and other related health conditions, according to the Mayo Clinic.

-With 1,230 mg of sodium, the Steak & Cheese sub contains slightly more than half the recommended daily intake for sodium.
+With 1,050 milligrams of sodium, the Steak & Cheese sub contains slightly less the half the recommended maximum daily intake for sodium.
 Regardless of your total daily caloric intake, sodium intake should be less than 2,300 milligrams, according to the Centers for Disease Control and Prevention.
-Too much sodium intake increases risk of serious health conditions such as high blood pressure, the USDA advises.
+Too much sodium intake increases risk of serious health conditions such as high blood pressure.

 Steak and cheese both add to the protein value of this Subway sandwich.
-The 6-inch sub has 26 g of protein, making it an excellent dietary source of the nutrient.
-The Dietary Guidelines do not include daily intake recommendations for protein because of how prevalent it is in the American diet, the FDA reports.
+The 6-inch sub has 26 grams of protein, making it an excellent dietary source of the nutrient.

 Vitamins and Minerals